yashshah0401/software_testing_principal/assignment_3/AI_Training_Data_Categorization_Documentation.md

 4. **Review and Validation**:
    - Conduct a peer review of the data separation and migration process.
    - Perform validation checks as outlined in the Validation Plan.

+## Bias Detection in AI Training Data

+### Description
+To ensure a balanced AI model, we need a process to analyze and flag biased data.

+### Acceptance Criteria
+- Algorithm detects and reports biased data.
+- Provides a log file or UI dashboard showing flagged issues.
+- Allows manual review and correction of flagged data.

+### Assumptions
+- The dataset to be analyzed is accessible and representative of the training data.
+- The Machine Learning Engineer has the necessary tools and permissions to implement and test the algorithm.
+- There is a predefined definition of what constitutes biased data.

+### Validation Plan
+1. **Bias Detection Accuracy**: Test the algorithm with known biased and unbiased data to ensure it correctly identifies biased data.
+2. **Logging and Reporting**: Verify that the log file or UI dashboard accurately displays flagged issues.
+3. **Manual Review Process**: Ensure there is a clear process for manual review and correction of flagged data.

+### Tasks
+1. **Define Bias Criteria**:
+   - Document the criteria for what constitutes biased data.
+   - Review and approve the criteria with the team.

+2. **Develop Detection Algorithm**:
+   - Write and test the algorithm to detect biased data.
+   - Validate the algorithm with sample datasets.

+3. **Implement Logging/Reporting**:
+   - Develop a log file or UI dashboard to report flagged issues.
+   - Test the logging/reporting system to ensure accuracy and usability.

+4. **Manual Review Process**:
+   - Establish a process for manual review and correction of flagged data.
+   - Train team members on the review process.

+5. **Review and Validation**:
+   - Conduct a peer review of the bias detection and reporting process.
+   - Perform validation checks as outlined in the Validation Plan.